Data Center Rack Power Distribution Unit (PDU) Market Size and Share

 By Tier Type: Tier 3 Facilities Balance Uptime and Capital Efficiency

-Modular PDU designs that allow hot-swap expansions under load gain traction because they help Tier 3 operators scale incrementally without full shutdowns.
-By decoupling capacity-add projects from annual maintenance windows, operators raise cabinet density and revenue per square foot, strengthening the data center rack power distribution unit market size for Tier-3-compliant hardware.
+Modular PDU designs that allow hot-swap expansions under load are gaining traction because they help tier 3 operators scale incrementally without full shutdowns.
+By decoupling capacity-add projects from annual maintenance windows, operators raise cabinet density and revenue per square foot, strengthening the data center rack power distribution unit market size for tier-3-compliant hardware.

 Data Center Rack Power Distribution Unit (PDU) Market: Market Share by Tier Type